Use Nature to Inspire Your Next Innovative Product Design

 Mechanical engineering firm gets their inspiration from nature, plants, and insects.

 To manage in Africa’s incredibly hot climate, the termites build their hills with a vast network of air pockets that serve as a natural ventilation system.
 A convection-based method of air-conditioning that keeps the inside of the mounds cool and regulated.
-This mechanical engineering firm used this idea to tackle air conditioning for large buildings, in an effort to lower the amount of energy needed for those systems to run.
+Mechanical engineering firms use this idea to tackle air conditioning for large buildings in an effort to lower the amount of energy needed for those systems to run.

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!